List of non-standard dates: January 0

-January 0 is an alternative name for December 31.
-January 0 is the day before January 1 in an annual ephemeris.
+January 0 is an alternative date for December 31.
+January 0 is the day before January 1 and after December 30 in an annual ephemeris.
 It keeps the date in the year for which the ephemeris was published, thus avoiding any reference to the previous year, even though it is the same day as December 31 of the previous year (Jan 0, 1900 is the same as Dec 31, 1899).
 January 0 also occurs in the epoch for the ephemeris second, "1900 January 0 at 12 hours ephemeris time".
 1900 January 0 (at Greenwich Mean Noon) was also the epoch used by Newcomb's Tables of the Sun, which became the epoch for the Dublin Julian day.

 February 29

 February 29 was a non-standard date until its adoption between the 15th and 17th centuries.
 Even afterward, it was not until the passage of the Calendar (New Style) Act 1750 that 29 February was formally recognised in British law.

-This additional date in February was added to avoid doubling February 24th in the Julian calendar to mark a leap-year.
+Before this change, February 24 was doubled in leap years in the Julian calendar.